Is a GMC extended warranty the best way to protect your vehicle after your factory warranty expires?

 - Maximum contract length is 5 years/60,000 miles

 - Not quite bumper-to-bumper coverage

 - Deductible required to receive the repair services

 A key thing to keep in mind when looking at purchasing a GMC extended warranty through a dealership is how you will pay for it.
 Oftentimes, dealers will include the cost of such plans into the financing of the vehicle – meaning you’re paying interest.
 This interest can really add up over the course of the loan.
-Also, the GMC plans are limited in what they cover or the length of time that they cover your car.
+Also, these GMC extended warranty plans are limited in what they cover and the length of time that they cover your car.

 GMC Platinum Protection Pricing

 Pricing for GMC’s Platinum Protection Plan varies based on vehicle type, location, and coverage length.